yhan337-alt/Making-journal/journal-pages/week-10.md

 #### 1.2 Project Development (instruction system)

 Based on both Hyein’s and this testing feedback, I also refined the instruction system to ensure that the interaction can be understood without verbal explanation from the facilitator.
 The aim was to make the process more self-explanatory and intuitive.

+The following notes are the instruction set that will be used in the installation.
+They will be printed and arranged in sequence within the physical space.

 ---